Healthcare Medical Pharmaceutical Directory.com

 Specialty Pharmacy Reimbursement And Market Access

 Pharmaceutical manufacturers and other product producers have to account for the nuances of the specialty pharmacy service sector in their market access strategy and tactics.
-Failure to account for the unique payer and service attributes within it can greatly reduce or even lock out a product from being used as contracting is not in place and / or a promotional pull-through framework and messaging is not aligned with the channel.
+Failure to accommodate the unique payer and service attributes within it can greatly reduce or even lock out a product from being used as contracting, payer support and reimbursement is not in place and / or a promotional pull-through framework and messaging is not aligned with the channel.

-Leading grocery chains like Kroger and Albertsons ( private equity owned ) are the dominant grocery-based pharmacies; large regional players in grocery pharmacy include HEB (privately held ) and Publix ( privately held).
+Leading grocery chains like Kroger ( NYSE: KR ) and Albertsons ( private equity owned ) are the dominant grocery-based pharmacies; the larger regional players in grocery pharmacy include HEB ( privately held ) and Publix ( privately held ).

 In September, 2019, courts approved CVS Health's acquisition of Aetna.
-CVS is acquiring Aetna to widen its business model and fortify its position against Amazon who is laying groundwork to enter the pharmacy sector.
-The CVS Health / Aetna tandem will have wide impact across multiple healthcare sectors such as employee benefit consultants, PBMs, MCOs, physician practice groups, health systems and retail, mail order and specialty pharmacy.
+CVS acquired Aetna to widen its business model; together they widen their position in pharmacy and health insurance.
+The CVS Health / Aetna tandem will have wide impact across multiple healthcare sectors in 2020 and moving forward with such entities as employee benefit consultants, PBMs, MCOs, physician practice groups, health systems and retail, mail order and specialty pharmacy.
 Checkout these links for more details about how one of the largest chain drugstore retailers and pharmacy benefit managers in the United States transformed their business model through acquiring one of the largest and oldest health insurance / managed care organizations in the country:

 Compounding pharmacies are distinctly different service providers.
 They support healthcare systems, home infusion companies, hospitals, long term care facilities and physician/clinic-based care providers.
-Their business is based on more specialized products which they produce on a contract basis for various providers; those with high volume, specialized capabilities are registered as "503Bs".
+Their business is based on more specialized products which they produce on a contract basis for various providers; those with high volume, advanced capabilities are registered as "503Bs" which align them closer to "manufacturer" status.

 Mail order pharmacies offer home delivery of prescription medications which are maintenance therapies (blood pressure, cholesterol, diabetes, oral contraceptives, etc.).
 In addition, they often provide specialty pharmacy services for advanced injectable and biological therapies.
 A number of managed care organizations, PBMs and the larger retail pharmacy chains operate their own mail order pharmacies.
 Key managed care attributes include: